CHILD READY NEWS AND UPDATES

 Thursday from Noon to 1:00 p.m. via webcast through the UNMH BATCAVE Rural

-that complete and submit a session evaluation form.
+live webcast that view the presentation in its entirety and submit a session evaluation form.

 The mission of the Child-Ready Program is to reduce pediatric morbidity and mortality by partnering with communities, facilities, and health care providers to ensure that they have the resources and capabilities to provide effective, culturally-appropriate care for ill and injured children, and by developing prevention strategies with each community.